What are Speed Lines?

 Speed lines can be redrawn in the event that a market makes a new, higher high or lower low.

 In an uptrend, when a downside retracement occurs, a trader looking for a price point to buy into the market based on a belief that the overall uptrend will resume following some corrective downside price movement may use speed lines to identify potential support levels at which to consider buying.

-If price continues to fall below the 2/3 line, this is interpreted as meaning that the uptrend is no longer valid, that the market has transitioned from an uptrend to a downtrend.
+If the price continues to fall below the 2/3 line, it is interpreted as meaning that the uptrend is no longer valid, that the market has transitioned from an uptrend to a downtrend.
 A trader can then construct a new set of speed lines applied to the downtrend.

 Although it is not part of the speed lines calculation, many traders will also draw a fourth potential support/resistance trendline at the 50% retracement level of an uptrend or downtrend.
 This is because 50% retracements of long-term trends have been shown to commonly occur.
 A 50% retracement line will fall between the 1/3 and 2/3 speed lines.

-Speed lines are most useful when applied to securities that are trading in a long-term, well-defined trend and whose trading is not typically characterized by high volatility.
-Speed lines are generally less useful when applied to securities characterized by choppy or extremely volatile trading.
+They are most useful when applied to securities that are trading in a long-term, well-defined trend and whose trading is not typically characterized by high volatility.
+They are generally less useful when applied to securities characterized by choppy or extremely volatile trading.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: